 Know your limits.

 Find a partner or join a hiking group through websites such as meetup.com.
-"A great way to hold yourself accountable to show up for the hike is to have someone depending on you," says Kuraishy.
+"A great way to hold yourself accountable to show up for the hike is to have someone depending on you," says Showalter.

-"If you want quiet time to yourself, go alone," says Kuraishy.
+"If you want quiet time to yourself, go alone," says Showalter.
 You can pick your speed, distance and time without factoring anyone else's fitness level into your decisions.
 In larger hiking groups, you are only as fast as the slowest person, but by yourself, you control everything.
 Be sure to keep your phone charged and follow all the safety precautions.

 Follow hiking etiquette.